 MAYBE YOU ARE INTERESTED

-We published the short story “Requiem for a revolver” by Rodica Bretin.
+We published a short story “Do You Wear a Bulletproof Vest, Lieutenant?” by Rodica Bretin.

 “Did you ever get into the mind of an animal?”